andre-st/goodreads-toolbox/similarauth.md

 ## Observations and limitations

 - many authors (in my shelf) have no similar authors (data from Goodreads)
-- actual value of this isn't the 'seen' part but just having a long list with authors
+- actual value of this isn't the 'seen' part but just having a long list with similar but yet unknown authors